A Gore-Tex motorcycle jacket is a solid option if you want to stay dry, warm and protected from the elements.

 Most Gore-Tex motorcycle jackets come with matching trousers, so if you find a jacket you like, just search for its name and you’ll probably find the matching trousers.
 Failing that, if you buy a pair of trousers from the same brand, they’ll have connecting zips that work together.

-The Flexina includes a fixed Gore-Tex membrane and removable thermal liner which keeps you dry and warm over long road trips and cold weather commutes alike.
+The Comforina includes a fixed Gore-Tex membrane and removable thermal liner which keeps you dry and warm over long road trips and cold weather commutes alike.
 Constructed from stretch Cordura 500 which is highly abrasion resistant and reinforcement on the shoulders and elbows, you also get protectors included with the option to add a back protector.
 With a fitted design that suits a lady’s form, there are adjustable sleeve and cuff tabs, a Velcro waist and full-length underarm vents for added comfort.
 As a bonus, you can register your jacket for a 6-year warranty.

 Can I wash a Gore-Tex motorcycle jacket?